Shoulder Stability Exercises

 You begin wall slides by packing the shoulder blades down, relaxing the neck and upper traps, and flattening the back along the wall.
 For many, getting the arms overhead and forearms against the wall from this position will be surprisingly difficult.

 The key is to minimize or negate compensation as you slide the forearms up and down the wall from a W to a Y shape, so only travel through a range of motion you can sustain without arching the back, moving the neck, or shrugging the shoulders.

 Once you’ve gotten the hang of proper postural positioning through wall slides, you’ll be ready to move on to a manual overhead press.
 For this one, you’ll need a friend, so recruit your little brother, trainer, or gym buddy to help you.
 Begin seated (to remind the back/scaps of their proper position) and have someone grab onto your wrists and resist as you press overhead.

 I like this variation because the resistance can be adjusted as movement compensation begins to occur.
 For example, if you struggle as you reach closer to overhead, have your friend provide less resistance the higher you get.
 Or maybe you have a tough time at the bottom of lifts.
 Who knows.
 But with these, you can really enhance certain areas of movement.

-Another benefit of manual presses is the eccentric portion—you can actively resist as your partner presses you back down, which will facilitate eccentric activation to “wake up” the weaker, less dominant muscles (lower trap, serratus, etc).
+Another benefit of manual presses is the eccentric portion—you can actively resist as your partner presses you back down, which will facilitate eccentric activation to “wake up” the weaker, less dominant muscles (lower trap, serratus, etc) which results in… wait for it… more stability in the shoulder!
 PLUS, the combo of eccentric and concentric contractions will increase time under tension to put on size and strength.